Magnetic and quadrupole moments of the $Z_{c}(4020)^+$, $Z_{c}(4050)^+$, and $Z_{c}(4600)^{+}$ states in the diquark-antidiquark picture: QCD light-cone sum rules for the magnetic and quadrupole moments of the states

 where

-The correlation functions in Eqs. (\ref{neweq})-(\ref{neweq2}) contain short distance (perturbative), and long distance (nonperturbative) contributions.
-To get expressions of the contributions when the photon is radiated at a short distance, it is adequate to modify one of the propagators in Eqs. (\ref{neweq})-(\ref{neweq2}) as follows
+The correlation functions in Eqs.~(\ref{neweq})-(\ref{neweq2}) contain short distance (perturbative), and long distance (nonperturbative) contributions.
+To obtain the expressions of the contributions when the photon is radiated at a short distance, it is adequate to modify one of the propagators in Eqs.~(\ref{neweq})-(\ref{neweq2}) as follows